Same-sex civil partnerships & marriages in the UK

 Now we eagerly await the debate in the Scottish Parliament and look forward to politicians in Northern Ireland following Cameron, Clegg and Miliband in supporting gay rights.
 It will be ridiculous if some parts of the UK are more equal than others."
 6

 The law will bring very few extra rights to same-sex couples.
 Civil partnerships, which have been legal in England since 2005, already gave them most of the rights, benefits, and protections of marriage.
 However, they will now be able to refer to their relationship as a marriage.
 This is really the main goal of the LGBT community.
-They will now be able marry in a religious ceremony by any faith group other than the Church of England that is willing to marry them.
+They will now be able marry in a religious ceremony by any faith group other than the Church of England and the Church of Wales that is willing to marry them.
 Transgender and transsexual individuals who are married will now be able to register a change in their gender without having to first divorce their spouse.

 The following information sources were used to prepare and update the above